onlineelvis/dating-app/README.md

 > cd datingApp

-3.Then do a composer install-
+3.Then do a composer install and npm install-

 > composer install
+> npm install

 4.Then create a environment file using this command-

 > cp .env.example .env

-5.link storage
+5. Generate key and link storage

+> php artisan key:generate
 > php artisan storage:link

 6.migrate DB (make sure you have connected to your db in .env file)